-- After receiving written approval from the Project Architect, commence your energy audit, engineering and other consultant documents as required to submit your Building Application to your private certifier. - If design changes are made during this process you must resubmit to the Project Architect. - Submit a copy of your stamped approved Building Application and energy rating assessment to the Project Architect.
+- Following approval from the DRP, commence your energy audit, engineering and other consultant documents as required to submit your Building Application to your private certifier. - If design changes are made during this process, you must resubmit to the DRP. - Once approved, provide a copy of the approved Building Application and energy rating assessment to the DRP.

-- Construction of your approved home must commence within 12 months and be completed within a further 12 months. - The Project Architect may inspect your home during or after completion to ensure it complies with the approved drawings.
+- Construction of your approved home must commence within 12 months of Settlement, and much be completed within a further 12 months. - The DRP may inspect your home during or after completion to ensure it complies with the approved drawings.